Your cause is important.

 It’s always best to limit your list to only subscribers who have explicitly opted into emails from you.
 This means setting a clear expectation that they will receive emails from you.

-When doing list swaps or joint actions, segment any new emails as prospects and introduce yourself.
+But sometimes, growing a list quickly requires using other strategies.
+When doing list buys, swaps or joint actions, segment any new emails as prospects and introduce yourself.
 Don’t move anyone into your general list until they’ve somehow opted in.
 Quickly drop anyone who doesn’t engage with your emails as inactive.
 Otherwise, you risk impacting your deliverability.

 Sending emails that boost engagement